shentufoundation/deepsea/language-reference.md

 The language described in this manual is “version 0.9”.
 We intend to completely implement it in spring 2020.
 At that point it will have enough features to write some nontrivial contracts, but it will still be undergoing further development, and the language manual will be continuously updated as the language evolves.

-The January 2020 release is a “pre-alpha preview”.
+:exclamation: The January 2020 release is a “pre-alpha preview”.
 Some of the features of the version 0.9 language described in this manual are not yet implemented:

 - Function calls sometimes fail.
 - Events are not implemented in the frontend, and the backend only supports one-argument anonymous events.